This Boxing Coach Wants Women Of Color To Tap Into Their Inner Athlete

 She also wants women to feel free to shed the “superwoman” trope (the idea of “having it all,” and doing it all on your own) and to not be afraid to ask for help.
 “Asking for help is a challenge a lot of us have because we feel we’re not worthy of it or feel like it’s a sign of weakness.
 But it is absolutely imperative.
 If you want to be successful, you have to ask for help.”

 A cause that’s newly close to Jones’ heart is promoting better brain health.
 She recently lost her grandfather to brain disease and hopes to host an event that will raise awareness for Alzheimer’s.
 On top of that, she’s continuously committed to finding new ways of making fitness accessible to everyone.
 “I realize that everyday when I get to speak to a large community, that someone as ‘ordinary’ or ‘minor’ as me can be a powerful leader and representative of love and purpose,” Jones says.
-“I prove that women like me can add value, bring culture to this industry, and are more than worthy of respect, equity, celebration and support.”
+“I prove that women like me can add value, bring culture to this industry, and are more than worthy of respect, equity, celebration, and support.”

 Advertisement